elastisys/compliantkubernetes-apps/helmfile/upstream/velero/README.md

 ## Upgrading

+### Upgrading to v1.7

+The [instructions found here](https://velero.io/docs/v1.7/upgrade-to-1.7/) will assist you in upgrading from version v1.6.x to v1.7.

+### Upgrading to v1.6

+The [instructions found here](https://velero.io/docs/v1.6/upgrade-to-1.6/) will assist you in upgrading from version v1.5.x to v1.6.

 ### Upgrading to v1.5

 The [instructions found here](https://velero.io/docs/v1.5/upgrade-to-1.5/) will assist you in upgrading from version v1.4.x to v1.5.

 ### Upgrading to v1.4